 10. The Haunting of Hill House was Jackson’s first profitable novel.

 The Haunting of Hill House wasn’t just Jackson’s most popular novel: It was her first profitable novel.
 “Hill House was a financial and critical triumph," Franklin writes.
 “For the first time, a novel of [Jackson’s] had finally earned back its advance and was even making a profit.”

 Stephen King, Neil Gaiman, Guillermo del Toro, and Carmen Maria Machado are all huge fans.
-Del Toro included Hill House in a series of six classic horror novels he curated for Penguin, Maria Machado called it “the scariest novel I’ve ever read,” and Neil Gaiman has written that, while plenty of novels have scared him, Hill House “beats them all.”
-Stephen King, meanwhile, has written that Hill House has one of the best openings he’s ever read, calling it “the sort of quiet epiphany every writer hopes for.”
+Del Toro included Hill House in a series of six classic horror novels he curated for Penguin, Maria Machado called it “the scariest novel I’ve ever read,” and Gaiman has written that, while plenty of novels have scared him, Hill House “beats them all.”
+King, meanwhile, has written that Hill House has one of the best openings he’s ever read, calling it “the sort of quiet epiphany every writer hopes for.”

 A version of this story ran in 2018; it has been updated for 2023.